gap-system/gap/INSTALL.md

 for GAP 4.X.Y.
 Alternatively, you can also use the `.tar.gz` or `.zip` archives.

-If you use Windows, then download the `.exe` installer which contains binaries for GAP and some packages and provides the standard installation procedure.
+If you use Windows, then download the Windows installer which contains binaries for GAP and some packages and provides the standard installation procedure.